jhungerman/OM596CapstoneRep/MainNotesMD.md

 	- A lot of variation in newer homes.
 We won't be targeting new construction.
 Remove >2015
 	- Initial business plan will have limited funding.
 For now remove >= $400K
 	- Major issues in value where DeedType is "SALE BEING REVIEWED%".
 Remove
-	- Risk too great for any property sale <100K.
-Remove
+	- ~~Risk too great for any property sale <100K.
+Remove~~
-	- We reasonably will not be dealing with properties that will sell >$250K.
-Remove
+	- ~~We reasonably will not be dealing with properties that will sell >$250K.
+Remove~~
+	- Test changing YearBuilt as Categorical
+		- Made model worse
+	- Remove extreme outliers from dataset
+	- Remove records where DeedType != "QUALIFIED/ACCEPTED"